Draw a thematic map quickly. This function is a convenient wrapper of the main

 Either a

-character string).
-By default, the projection is used that is defined in theshp
+crsobject or a character value (PROJ.4character string).
+By default, the projection is used that is defined in theshpobject itself.- bbox

 name(s) of the provider or an URL of a tiled basemap.
 It is a shortcut to